Rhine-Waal University of Applied Sciences

 Eligibility:

-- The successful completion of vocational training (recognized in Germany).
+- Proof of successfully completed vocational training (recognized in Germany).

-- At least 24 months of work experience
+- Minimum of 24 months of work history

 Eligibility:

-Students living or originating from the county of Kleve
+- Students who reside in or originate from the Kleve region.

 Preparatory Internship (Vorpraktikum)